thosoo/Logitech-G19-Linux-Daemon/readme.txt

 - Press MENU to go back to the Menu (there is a chance the applet wil reapear on its own, just press MENU again)

 - if anything goes wrong: sudo killall python (might kill some other processes)

+==== some tips ====
+- If an applet crashes, most of the time it's possible to go back to the menu by pressing the MENU-Key (crashed app will be terminated)
+- Don't try any fancy stuff - Or please do so and send me the error log and a short summary of what you were doing

 ==== Special Keys ====
 - After starting, you can map the G-Keys like any other Multimedia-Key (in Gnome: Menu->System->Preferences-> Keyboard Shortcuts